 In order to understand the tools needed to improve time management skills, it helps to understand why it’s so difficult.

 Prioritization is not always obvious.
-It’s difficult to figure out which activities are more important uses of your time.
+It can be a challenge to figure out which activities are more important uses of your time.

-There are many demands and and this may leave you feeling always "on".
-You might also feel many competing demands on your time from friends, family, professors, patients and classmates.
+There are many demands and and this may leave you feeling always "on."
+You might also feel pressure from many competing demands on your time from many directions, including friends, family, professors, patients and classmates.

 Plans change.
-Things come up last minute and we need to constantly readjust our our schedules.
+Things come up last minute and we need to be able to adjust our schedules.

-We’re human beings.
-Sometimes we procrastinate, sometimes we get sucked into a bad TV show and sometimes we get caught up in wonderful conversations with loved ones.
+We are human beings.
+Sometimes we procrastinate, sometimes we get sucked into a bad TV show or fall into a YouTube rabbit hole, and sometimes we get caught up in wonderful conversations with loved ones.
 We are not robots, so we can’t be efficient 100% of the time.

 The resources below provide tools, tips and strategies to overcome these challenges in order be more efficient and productive with your time.